cormas/cormas/CONTRIBUTING.md

 # Contribution Guide for CORMAS

 *This file is currently not complete but will be improve step by step.*
+This guide explain how you can contribute to the development of CORMAS.

+## Download Pharo
-You need to download Pharo 9.0 first.
+You need to download Pharo 9.0 first: http://www.pharo.org/

 ## Setup Iceberg
 You need an ssh key in order to commit on github.
 Open Iceberg tool, and then click on the settings.
 Check the box : "Use custom SSH keys".

 ## Fork the CORMAS repository